 Hello.
-I am Doc M. I post overly wordy nonsense about old and new video games.
+I am Doc M. I post overly wordy nonsense about old and new video games and occasionally something else.

 While I still play new games quite actively, my video game related interests mainly lie in retro gaming.
 I own a couple dozen video game consoles and handhelds, including most systems that matter and a few that don’t (3DO supremacy), and recently started to dabble in retro computing by finally buying a Commodore 64 of my own.
 I’ve also done a little bit of content on YouTube — just a few Let’s Plays and other junk and I’m not exactly getting millions of views, but that’s how it goes.